 All Betterment accounts are able to take advantage of this 100% automated feature.

 One core difference between Betterment and Robinhood is that Betterment charges an annual asset management fee.
 This is a percentage of your total investment.
 Robinhood does not charge an asset management fee or trading commissions.
 On the other hand, they also do not offer any investment portfolios.

 Beyond the investment service, Betterment offers an online savings and checking account.
 This is a great option if you are looking to make the most of your uninvested cash.
-Betterment aims to be a one stop shop for all things related to your finances.
+Betterment aims to be a one-stop-shop for all of your finances.
 The investment, checking and savings accounts all integrate together.

 You can choose to use them all, or you can use each one as a standalone product.